peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 tailscale login
 ```

-Now you can logout from SSH session, disable allow-ssh firewall rule and connect back on the tailscale host that would looks something like `demin-dev.tail6f730.ts.net`.
+Now you can log out of the SSH session, disable the default-allow-ssh firewall rule, and connect back to the Tailscale host, which would look something like `demin-dev.tail6f730.ts.net`.
-While at it, you might also want to disable RDP and internal traffic rules as well.
+While at it, you should also disable RDP and internal traffic rules.

-If you designate this server as an exit node, you can use it for security on public WiFi.
+If you designate this server as an exit node, you can use it to enhance security on public Wi-Fi.
 You'll need to apply [extra configuration](https://tailscale.com/kb/1019/subnets?tab=linux#enable-ip-forwarding), though:

 ```bash